coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 large accounts are having trouble growing, what does it mean for a startup in its germination stage?

-For us, it meant an impossibly difficult customer acquisition funnel.
+For us, it meant an intractable customer acquisition funnel.
 If a startup in a fertile B2B market has to process a hundred leads to get to ten opportunities to get to a single sale, for a developer tools startup that number goes up 10x.
 You have access to plenty of high quality prospects -- lots of people are downloading your product and engaging with you, but you have to burn through a ridiculous number of leads to converge to a single sale.

 This has disasterous domino effects.
 It demoralizes the team, and makes it very challenging to attract investment and hire top